 Healthy teeth make life better.
-A full set of healthy teeth enables you to eat and speak properly and smile with confidence.
-While children have the ability to grow new teeth after their baby teeth fall out, the teeth of adults don’t grow back if you lose them.
+A full set of healthy teeth enables you to eat, speak properly, and smile confidently.
+While children can grow new teeth after their baby teeth fall out, the teeth of adults don’t grow back if you lose them.
 It is possible to get synthetic dental replacements like dentures and implants if you need to have your natural teeth removed.
-Still, nothing beats the appearance and function of your real teeth.
+Still, nothing beats the appearance and function of your natural teeth.

 Create a daily routine using these simple but highly effective practical oral care steps to keep your teeth and gums in great condition.

-Brush your teeth every day to prevent plaque from building up on your teeth.
-Plaque is a clear film of bacteria that may potentially lead to tooth decay and gum disease.
+Brush your teeth daily to prevent plaque from building up on your teeth.
+Plaque is a clear bacteria film that may lead to tooth decay and gum disease.
 Do your best to brush all the surfaces of your teeth, including the outer portions, inner sections, and chewing surfaces.
-The process should last for approximately 2 minutes.
+The process should last for approximately two minutes.
 Spit out the excess toothpaste after you finish brushing your teeth.
-Wait for a short while before you rinse your mouth so that the fluoride doesn’t get washed away immediately.
+Wait a short while before you rinse your mouth, so the fluoride doesn’t get washed away immediately.

-You can use a normal toothbrush or electric toothbrush.
-If you prefer a non-electric toothbrush, find one with a compact head that has ergonomically designed round-end bristles.
+You can use a regular toothbrush or an electric toothbrush.
+If you prefer a non-electric toothbrush, find one with a compact head with ergonomically designed round-end bristles.
 If you would rather use an electric toothbrush, select one with a rotating or oscillating head.
 It’s a smart idea for you to brush your teeth at least twice a day.
 However, you can brush them more frequently based on your oral care needs and the advice of your dentist.

-Make it a habit to floss your teeth on a daily basis.
+Make it a habit to floss your teeth daily.
 Floss is capable of removing plaque and bits of leftover food that a toothbrush cannot reach.